Popular Science Programs

 An extended halo around an ancient dwarf galaxy

 Anirudh Chiti led a paper detecting the very outskirts of the dwarf galaxy Tucana II.
 This is the furthest out that stars have been detected around a tiny galaxy.
 The paper is published in Nature Astronomy.
-A collection of press from Carnegie, MIT, The Guardian.
+A collection of press from Carnegie, MIT, The Guardian, CNN, Sky and Telescope.

 A primitive stellar stream